AmingAndrei/violence.website/content/materials/blackstone.md

 Properties

 - When subjected to direct energy input (thermal, electrical, kinetic, etc.), Blackstone exhibits the capacity to reconfigure its molecular structure, enabling it to transform into any known element or compound from the REALSPACE periodic table.
 This includes organic compounds, such as bone, blood, and neural tissue, which have been shown to contain functioning deoxyribonucleic acid (DNA) and exhibit behaviour consistent with their REALSPACE analogues.
-- Despite shifting into other substances, all derivatives retain Blackstone’s signature resilience.
-Even transformed materials remain impervious to damage from any REALSPACE-origin methodology.
-- The only known method for damaging Blackstone, or any material derived from it, is through interaction with other Blackstone-shifted materials.
-No REALSPACE-based weaponry, environmental conditions, or energy sources have shown efficacy in degrading Blackstone.
 - In instances where a shifted-Blackstone derivative sustains critical structural compromise, the material initiates a partial reversion to its original Blackstone form, followed by disintegration into a fine red dust.
 This dust is itself anomalous, being:
     - Non-containable, as it rapidly degrades without energy emission;
     - Irreversible, once disintegration begins, though the process can be temporarily delayed via the re-application of direct energy, allowing the material to self-repair and fully regenerate its previous form.